-- Supplies of fresh foods- Seasonal foods not stored for extended periods, or transported long distance.
-Therefore, the food are very fresh.
-This is because, fresh foods tend to have unique textures and quality.
+- Supplies of fresh foods- Seasonal foods not stored for extended periods, or transported long distances.
+Therefore, the food is very fresh.
+This is because fresh foods tend to have unique textures and quality.
 Additionally, the freshness of seasonal foods contributes to higher nutrient levels.

 - Improved immune system-Many seasonal foods are rich in immune-boosting nutrients such as vitamin C, vitamin A, and antioxidants.
 Therefore, the consumption of these foods can help support your immune system.
 Therefore, this boosts your immunity making you more resistant to illnesses and infections.

 - Increased fiber intake-Seasonal foods, especially fruits, and vegetables, are often excellent sources of dietary fiber.
 Fiber is very important during digestion.
 This is through promoting bowel regularity, leading to a feeling of fullness.
 Moreover, fiber can also help with weight management and overall digestive health.